-Place cards are more specific and is used for more formal settings.
+Place cards are more specific and are used for more formal settings.
 Place cards are inscribed with the individual guest’s name and are placed at particular seats so the guest knows exactly where they should sit.
 Some couples use both cards where guests would locate an escort card with their table number at the entrance of the reception and then find a place card with their name at a particular seat at the table.

 Do I Need One of Them?

 Place cards become very important if you’re having a plated dinner with different menu options.
 This is because they are usually marked in subtle unique ways (e.g. with a coloured dot) to indicate specific meal choices.
 Both escort cards and place cards can play a huge role in managing the tension between families or friends (yes, this does happen at weddings) by seating them comfortably.
-They can also be used creatively to pair singles or group persons together with similar interests.
+Alternately, they can also be used creatively to pair singles or group persons together with similar interests.
 Of course, you don’t have unlimited seating at your wedding, so either of these cards will prevent your guests from sitting unevenly or spreading out.
-Couples are also finding new ways to incorporate their wedding favours and colour schemes with their place cards and escort cards.
+Moreover, couples are also finding new ways to incorporate their wedding favours and colour schemes with their place cards and escort cards.

 Engaging a wedding planner is a sure way to help you sort through some of these little details that can become a stress point when planning your wedding.
 Feel free to ask us how.